Avire

 Connectivity management is designed to complement service contracts by reducing communication-related faults and protecting performance against avoidable failures.

-Is additional battery backup necessary?
+Is additional power backup necessary?

 How does this support my customers?